 Evaluating children with undiagnosed immune disorders

-The Immune Dysregulation Program at Children’s Hospital of Philadelphia (CHOP) brings together a skilled team of specialists in immunology, rheumatology, hematology, genomics, oncology and other areas of medicine who have experience in diagnosing and treating these rare disorders.
+The Immune Dysregulation Program at Children’s Hospital of Philadelphia (CHOP) brings together a skilled team of specialists in immunology, rheumatology, hematology, oncology, gastroenterology, pulmonology, infectious disease, genetics and others who have experience in diagnosing and treating these rare disorders.

 When a family or physician contacts our program about a child with a suspected immune disorder, as first steps, we: